NikolaiRadke/Arduinoplus/README.md

 ### Failed Features

+Arduino IDE is not VS Code.
+A lot of functions are disabled but not documented.
+It's hard to develop an extension so sometimes ideas will fail.
 * *Trigger Reset by Command:* Requires unavailable Python dependencies and doesn't work for ESP32-CAM.
 * *Mousewheel Zoom:* Extension API lacks mouse wheel event access.
 * *Compiler Flag Manager:*  System files get overwritten on board updates.